mwhitmore1/final-project/README.md

 5. Neural Network Model
 6. Dashboard

+#### Summary visuals

-* If thime allows: We would also like to take into acount claims and estimate a cost for the company and deduct from LTV, in order to have a more comprehensive metric.
+* If time allows: We would also like to take into acount claims and estimate a cost for the company and deduct from LTV, in order to have a more comprehensive metric.

 ------------------------------------------------------------------------------------------------------------------------------------------